-What are the benefits of running a Mock EJK Award?
+What are the benefits of running a Virtual Mock EJK Award?

-- Sharpen critical reading skills, refine verbal communication and build visual literacy. - ► Improve social interaction and strengthen a sense of community between children and their school or library. - Increase cross curricular connections. - ➤ Create opportunities for children to make personal connections between literature and real life. - ► Encourage children to become familiar with people and places that may be new to them. - Inspire children to become more aware of being agents for social and/or personal change. - ► Provide an opportunity to discuss the importance of diversity and equity in literature and in life, which can help to: - Let children express their desire to see diversity in the books they read - Increase their vocabulary related to diversity. - ► Enhance younger children's ability to use math skills in the real world (involvement in the voting and tallying.)
+- Sharpen critical reading skills, refine verbal communication and build visual literacy. - Improve social interaction and strengthen a sense of community between children and their school or library, especially important when teaching remotely. - ► Increase cross curricular connections and opportunities to involve colleagues in your program. - Create opportunities for children to make personal connections between literature and real life. - ► Encourage children to become familiar with people and places that may be new to them. - ► Inspire children to become more aware of being agents for social and/or personal change. - Provide an opportunity to discuss the importance of diversity and equity in literature and in life, which can help to: - ▶ Let children express their desire to see diversity in the books they read. - Increase their vocabulary related to diversity. - ► Enhance younger children's ability to use math skills in the real world (involve in tallying your votes).

-What is needed to run a Mock EJK Award?
+What is needed to run a Virtual Mock EJK Award?